cvillecsteele/lein-git-version/README.md

                     :tag->version (fn [tag] (apply str (rest tag)))})

-`describe-command` is a shell command that should print the current tag, and `:tag->version` translates the tag into the version string.
+`describe-command` is a shell command that should print the current tag, and `tag->version` is a function that translates the tag into a version string.

 ## License